 JSON functions

-JSON functions are used to create, manipulate, and search for JSON values.
+JSON functions are used to create, operate on, and search for JSON values.

 XML functions